Holistic and Natural Treatment for Neurodermatitis

 - Individual techniques must be found

-- Nature therapy: Regular stays in the countryside reduce stress hormones
+- Nature Therapy: Regular time outdoors lowers stress hormones

-Let me explain how you can optimally integrate herbal atopic dermatitis care into your daily routine.
-Industry experts recommend a structured routine that protects both your skin and the environment.
+Let me explain how you can optimally integrate herbal neurodermatitis care into your daily life.
+Industry experts recommend a structured routine that benefits both your skin and the environment.

 - Wash face with lukewarm water or a mild, pH-neutral cleanser

-- Shower your body only when necessary (not daily), for a maximum of 5-10 minutes
+- Shower body only if necessary (not daily), maximum 5-10 minutes

-- Apply H4H Naturals Hemp Body Cream to slightly damp skin
+- Apply H4H Naturals Hemp Body Cream to still slightly damp skin

 - Gentle cleansing with natural, sulfate-free products